ESOS – What You Need to Declare When Filing Your Income Tax

 (RM 11 800 x 28%)

-Shares bought and sold through stock brokerage accounts are subjected to any income tax.
-Capital gains arising from stock trading activities are also not liable for income tax payments in Malaysia.
+Shares bought and sold through stock brokerage accounts are subject to any income tax.
+Capital gains arising from stock trading activities including ESOS are also not liable for income tax payments in Malaysia.

 You may need customised tax services if your present financial standing is a lot more complex.
-To search for highly qualified local tax consultants, you may use Joolah.my, a free search tool that quickly refers you to the best accounting and legal services providers in Malaysia.
+To search for highly qualified local tax consultants, you may us Joolah.my , a free search tool that quickly refers you to the best accounting, audit and tax professionals in Malaysia.